Colectivo Coffee Roasters

 Colectivo Coffee Roasters is a specialty coffee roaster based in Milwaukee, Wisconsin.
 Until July 2013, the company was known as Alterra Coffee Roasters.
 Colectivo roasts its coffee and makes all its food products in Milwaukee and is known nationwide as a wholesale coffee supplier.

 On July 28, 2013, Alterra announced a rebrand to the new name Colectivo Coffee.
-The Alterra Coffee brand is owned by Mars Inc, to which it was sold in April 2010.
+The Alterra Coffee brand was sold to Mars Inc in April 2010.
+The Alterra Coffee brand was later sold to Lavazza as part of the sale of Mars's drinks business to Lavazza in 2018.

 History

 The company was founded in 1993 by Lincoln Fowler, Ward Fowler and Paul Miller.
 There are currently 20 locations owned and operated by Colectivo in the Milwaukee, Madison, and Chicago metropolitan areas.

 Alterra Baking Company (now Troubadour Bakery) was created in 1999, and in 2007, moved to a new location on Humboldt Boulevard in Milwaukee's Riverwest neighborhood along with the roastery.
 In 2012, a new bakery was built in Milwaukee's Bay View neighborhood.
 Colectivo's roastery and headquarters remain on Humboldt Boulevard.

 In 2010, Mars Incorporated acquired the rights to the Alterra Coffee Roasters name.
 Mars uses the brand on its single-serve coffee packets for Flavia office brewers.
 The Milwaukee-based Alterra itself remained local while continuing to use the name and acquired resources to expand.

 In 2017, Colectivo expanded to include several locations in Chicago, beginning with the Lincoln Park and Logan Square neighborhoods.
 In 2018, Colectivo also added a location in suburban Evanston near Northwestern University's main campus.
 In 2019, Colectivo opened their 21st location in Wicker Park.

 In 2021, Colectivo workers unionized, to the chagrin of the owners.
 In May 2022 the NLRB issued a final decision, ruling that the employees had indeed won their election and could begin contract negotiations with management.